-I may shock some of you, but reading and writing disorders most likely have a language component.
-So, yes, a child with difficulties reading and writing most likely needs speech therapy.
+Reading and writing disorders most likely have a language component.
+Therefor, a child with difficulties reading and writing most likely needs speech therapy.

-It is IMPERATIVE that a child has strong language skills to be a strong reader and writer and vice versa.
+It is IMPERATIVE that a child has strong language skills to be a strong reader and writer.

 Reading and writing language disorders can involve any of the following 5 categories: